-During the one year period immediately following the occurrence of a mandatory deferral event we may satisfy, and after such period we must (except upon an event of default with respect to a series of debentures) use commercially reasonable efforts, subject to a market disruption event, to satisfy, our obligation to pay interest on the debentures by selling common stock, the sale of which will provide a cash amount to be paid to the holders of the debentures in satisfaction of accrued but unpaid interest, together with any compounded interest.
-The net proceeds received by RGA from the issuance of common stock (i) during the 180 days prior to any interest payment date on which we intend to use the alternative coupon satisfaction mechanism and (ii) designated by RGA at or before the time of such issuance as available to pay interest on such series of debentures will, at the time such proceeds are delivered to the indenture trustee to satisfy the relevant interest payment, be deemed to satisfy RGA's obligations to pay interest on the debentures pursuant to the alternative coupon satisfaction mechanism.
+During the one year period immediately following the occurrence of a mandatory deferral event we may satisfy, and after such period we must (except upon an event of default with respect to the debentures) use commercially reasonable efforts, subject to market disruption events, to satisfy, our obligation to pay interest on the debentures by selling common stock, the sale of which will provide a cash amount to be paid to the holders of the debentures in satisfaction of accrued but unpaid interest, together with any compounded interest.
+The net proceeds received by RGA from the issuance of common stock (i) during the 180 days prior to any interest payment date on which we intend to use the alternative coupon satisfaction mechanism and (ii) designated by RGA at or before the time of such issuance as available to pay interest on the debentures will, at the time such proceeds are delivered to the indenture trustee to satisfy the relevant interest payment, be deemed to satisfy RGA's obligations to pay interest of the debentures pursuant to the alternative coupon satisfaction mechanism.